-Attitude of the workers П Their morale to work:
+Attitude of the workers Their morale to work;

 ☐ Their communication with the superiors.
-Peter Drucker recommends that the measurements for measuring tangible and intangible performance should be: □ Clear, simple and rational; □ Relevant; □ Reliable, self announcing and understandable without complicated interpretations; □ Should pay direct attention to efforts.
+Peter Drucker recommends that the measurements for measuring tangible and intangible performance should be: □ Clear, simple and rational; □ Relevant; □ Reliable, self announcing and understandable without complicated interpretations; ☐ Should pay direct attention to efforts.
 3. Comparing actual and standard performance: Comparison of actual performance with the planned targets provides the information regarding existence of deviations.
 Deviation can be defined as the gap between actual performance and the planned targets.
 This step involves two stages: ☐ Finding out the extent of deviation; ☐ Indentifying the causes of the deviations found.
 Extent of deviation means whether the deviation is positive or negative or whether the actual performance is in conformity with the planned performance.
 Deviations which are critical and important are to be found.
 Minor deviations can be ignored.
 Major deviations like replacement of machinery, appointment of workers, quality of raw material, rate of profits, etc. should be looked into carefully.
 Once the deviation is identified, various cause which has led to deviation need to be found.
 The causes can be: flawed planning slackened coordination, faulty implementation of plans, ineffective supervision and poor communication etc. The summary of these findings is prepared and is handed over to the concerned personnel.
-4. Correction of deviations: This is the last step of control process.
+4. Correction of deviations : This is the last step of control process.
 After knowing the causes and extent of deviations, remedial measures are designed to rectify these.
 Following alternatives are chosen: 1.
 Taking corrective measures for deviations which have occurred; 2.
 After taking the corrective measures, if the actual performance is still not in agreement with plans, the additional actions are required: □ Targets can be revised; □ Plans can be reviewed; □ Changes in the assignments of the tasks; ☐ Changes in the existing techniques of direction;

 □ Changes in the organizational structure; □ Provisions for new facilities.
 Relationship between Planning and Controlling Planning and controlling are two separate functions of management, yet they are closely related In scale of activities, both functions overlap each other.
-Without the basis of planning controlling activities becomes baseless and without controlling, planning becomes a meaningless exercise.
+Without the basis of planning controlling activities becomes baseless and without controlling, planning becomes a meaningles exercise.
 In absence of controlling, no purpose can be served by planning.
 Therefore, planning and controlling reinforce each other.
-Relationship between the two can be summarized in the following points Planning and controlling are inseparable functions of management 2.
-Planning precedes controlling and controlling succeeds planning.
+Relationship between the two can be summarized in the following points Planning and controlling are inseparable functions of management Planning and controlling are inseparable functions of management Planning precedes controlling and controlling succeeds planning.
 3. Planning puts activities in action and controlling keeps them at right place 4.
 Planning and controlling reinforce each other.
-Both of these functions are interdependent In the present dynamic environment, the strong relationship between the planning and control has become ever more critical and important.
+Both of these functions are interdependent In the present dynamic environment, the strong relationship between the planning and control has become over more critical and important.
+It is quite likely that planning fails due to some has become ever more critical and important.
 It is quite likely that planning fails due to some unforeseen events.
 There controlling comes to the rescue.
-Once controlling is done effectively, in provides stimulus for better planning.
+Once controlling is done effectively, provides stimulus for better planning.
 Check your Progress II Note: Use the space given below for your answers 1) Define 'control' in management.